Skip to content

 Cuisine: Italian

-Keyword: Cream, Custard, easy, Flan, Italian dessert, Panna Catta, Panna Cotta, Pudding, vanilla
+Keyword: American Jiggle-o, Cream, Custard, easy, Easy Panna Cotta, Flan, Italian Custard Dessert, Italian dessert, Italian Panna Cotta, Mocha Panna Cotta, no-bake dessert, Panna Catta, Panna Cotta, Pudding, vanilla, Vanilla Panna Cotta

 Yield: 6